andrewswellie/Exoplanet_Exploration_w_Machine_Learning/README.md

 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.

-To help process this data, you will create machine learning models capable of classifying candidate exoplanets from the raw dataset.
+To help process this data, I have created a machine learning model capable of classifying candidate exoplanets from the raw dataset.

-In this homework assignment, you will need to:
+To do this I used the following process:

 1. [Preprocess the raw data](#Preprocessing)
 2. [Tune the models](#Tune-Model-Parameters)
 3. [Compare two or more models](#Evaluate-Model-Performance)

 - - -

-## Instructions

 ### Preprocess the Data

 * Preprocess the raw dataset prior to fitting the model.